 States frequently pass laws that make it easier or harder to vote.
-It's important to advocate for laws that make it easier to vote, and against laws that make it more difficult - both are crucial to protecting the vote.
+It's important to advocate for laws that make it easier to vote, and against laws that make it more difficult - both are critical to protecting the vote.
+In 2021 alone, 19 states passed 34 restrictive laws, including strict photo ID requirements, outlawing giving food or water to voters waiting in line at polling places, and making it harder for voters to drop off their ballot.
+These efforts to make it more difficult to vote continue in 2022.
+These laws most harm Black, Indigenous, and people of color (BIPOC), people with disabilities, and voters struggling to make ends meet.